ClaudeBot/hubot-remind-advanced/README.md

 --- | ---
-hubot remind [me] `note` | Creates a new reminder using `note` hubot remind cancel | Cancels the reminder operation
+hubot remind [me] `note` | Creates a new reminder using `note` hubot remind cancel | Cancels the reminder operation hubot remind [me] now | Returns all your reminders hubot remind clear | Clears all your reminders

 ## Sample Interaction